AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Results

 \subsection{Quantitative Verification of Dissociation}

 Our IB-ODE framework (Sec.~\ref{sec:analysis}) predicts that information storage and causal contribution need not be co-localized.
-The results confirm this: while Cos-SEM/Cos-EVT peaks remain in the deep regime, FoG-A reveals that functional necessity concentrates at Layer~1 for both speech ($\text{FoG-A}_1\!=\!0.167$) and audio ($\text{FoG-A}_1\!=\!0.140$), with a sharp gap to subsequent layers, consistent with the ``Butterfly Effect'' dynamics of the Jacobian product $\mathbf{J}_{1\to L}$.
-Under Config B, the dissociation sharpens: causality concentrates on $L_1$/$L_2$, while deep layers remain information-rich but causally inert.
+The results support this non-co-localization.
+Cos-SEM peaks are concentrated in deep layers, while Cos-EVT is topology dependent: it is late-layer dominated in Config~A but shifts to middle layers under BEATs interleaving in Config~B. In contrast, FoG-A reveals that functional necessity is dominated by early bottlenecks, especially Layer~1 for both speech ($\text{FoG-A}_1\!=\!0.167$) and audio ($\text{FoG-A}_1\!=\!0.140$), with additional middle-layer contributors under Config~B. Thus, SCD should be understood as a separation between teacher-similarity peaks and velocity-field attribution peaks, rather than a universal claim that all deep layers are inactive.
 This decoupling between ``what the network knows'' and ``what the network uses'' forms the mechanistic basis of AG-REPA.